Surgical Case Library

 Breast

-Diabetic Mastopathy in Patients with Type II Diabetes
+Diabetic Mastopathy in a Patient with Type II Diabetes Mellitus.

 Diabetic mastopathy is an uncommon benign condition occurring in less than 1% of all benign breast lesions.
 Its occurrence in type II diabetes patients is particularly rare and noteworthy.